furybee/chrome-tab-modifier/README.md

 | pinned        |               | Pin the tab                                               |

-Once created, go to the extensions page: [chrome://extensions/](chrome://extensions/) and import your ```file.json```.
-Your settings are saved locally, you can remove the file.
+Once created, go to the extensions page: [chrome://extensions/](chrome://extensions/), and click on the **Options** link for the **Tab Modifier** extension.

+Import `tab_modifier_settings.json`.
+Your settings are saved in the localStorage, but I recommend to keep your file as a backup.

 ## How it works?